Quantum classification of the MNIST dataset with Slow Feature Analysis: Introduction

+As last contribution, the simulation results of our quantum classifier - combining QSFA and QFD - allows us to claim that the accuracy on the MNIST data set is around 98.5\%, which is comparable to classical machine learning algorithms, and better than many of the previous results registered in \cite{lecun1998mnist}.
+We also provide an estimate of the running time of our algorithm by calculating all the parameters that appear on the asymptotic running time, and depend on the input data.
+Our estimate provides evidence that our quantum classifier can be more efficient than the corresponding classical one, or more importantly, that one can use our quantum classifier with higher input dimension, retaining efficiency and accuracy together. \\

-Let us remark also that our goal is to assess the power of quantum computers with access to a QRAM, i.e. a quantum computer that can access classical data in superposition, in a similar manner to classical high-performance computing machines which by default possess a RAM.
-Of course, we do not have such quantum computers right now and there is a possibility that they may never be realized.
+The goal of this work is to assess the power of a quantum computer that can access classical data efficiently, in a similar manner to classical high-performance computing machines which by default possess a fast RAM.
+In other words, we assume the quantum computer can use an efficient quantum procedure to create quantum states corresponding to the classical data, for example through a QRAM: a data structure that allows quantum access to classical data.
+Efficient algorithms for creating such QRAM circuits using quantum oracle access have been proposed \cite{Prakash:EECS-2014-211} \cite{kerenidis2016recommendation,kerenidis2017quantumsquares}.
+Sometimes, in literature this data structure goes under the name of KP-Trees \cite{rebentrost2018quantum}.
+We can imagine the QRAM in two ways.
+As a quantum operator, that allows classical data to be retrieved efficiently in superposition, and as a particular format we impose on the classical data we store.
+In fact, the circuit for the QRAM of a dataset $X$ holds all the information needed to retrieve the matrix $X$, and is efficiently built from $X$.
+Of course, we do not have such quantum computers or quantum RAM right now and there is a possibility that they may never be realized.
+Still, there are some proof-of-concept experiments in this direction \cite{jiang2019experimental,hann2019hardware, park2019circuit, bang2019optimal}.
 We think of our results as motivation for actually building such quantum processing machines.
 We will provide more details about the QRAM model in the following sections.

-Note also that the quantum dimensionality reduction and classification proposed in this work can be used also on quantum data without the need of a QRAM, in other words, data produced by a quantum process that need to be further elaborated or classified.
-For instance, after Hamiltonian simulation used in quantum chemistry or for testing quantum devices, and so on.
-This way, one may not need to preload the classical data into the quantum memory, since there is an efficient procedure of creating the quantum states directly.
+After some review on previous work and introduction on the techniques used, we provide short description of the classical SFA technique and of the quantum procedures for performing linear algebra.\\